-This course is designed to equip the business practitioner with the concepts, principles, and tools necessary to develop a systems approach to marketing.
+Designed to equip the business practitioner with the concepts, principles, and tools necessary to develop a systems approach to marketing.
 In that process, learners develop knowledge and skills that enable them to develop and implement marketing plans.
 Students are encouraged to manage with a "marketing orientation" mindset.
 Practical application of tools and theories are emphasized.
 The result will be an ability to develop both a market strategy and a marketing plan.